learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 Run options: include {:focus=>true}

 All examples were filtered out; ignoring {:focus=>true}

-FFFF
+fizzbuzz
+  returns "Fizz" when the number is divisible by 3 (FAILED - 1) returns "Buzz" when the number is divisible by 5 (FAILED - 2) returns "FizzBuzz" when the number is divisible by 3 and 5 (FAILED - 3) returns nil when the number is not divisible by 3 or 5 (FAILED - 4)
 ```

 The first two lines of output are descriptive; RSpec is simply telling us what it did.

-The line with `FFFF` is important.
-Each `F` stands for a failure.
-As the test suite runs, RSpec will spit out an `F` for every failed expectation (every `it` block).
-RSpec will spit out a `.` for every passing test.
+The lines that follow are important, each line represents a failure.
+As the test suite runs, RSpec will spit out red text line for every failed expectation (every `it` block).
+RSpec will also spit out lines with green text for every passing test.

 Right now, the entire test suite is failing, which makes sense.
 We haven't written any code!
 That's an important point, and I think [Steve Klabnik](http://www.steveklabnik.com/) said it best:

 > *Programming is a movement from a broken state to a working state.
 That means you spend the majority of your time with things being broken.
 Hell, if it worked, you'd be done programming.*